KDubicki/KDubicki/README.md

 ## One project i'am liitle pround

-I'm proud not note because of technical realisation but results.
+I'm proud not because of technical realisation but results.
 [Phishing](https://github.com/KDubicki/Phishing)

 ## Some games I created to train in my free time